html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

     devicePixelRatio = physicalPixels / virtualPixels
       ~= 180 / 150 = 1.2

-Historically, device vendors have tended to round `devicePixelRatio`s.
-Apple's iPhone and iPad report `devicePixelRatio` of 1, and their retina equivalents report 2.
+Historically, device vendors have tended to round `devicePixelRatios` (DPRs).
+Apple's iPhone and iPad report DPR of 1, and their retina equivalents report 2.
 Relatively round ratios can be better because they may lead to fewer [sub-pixel artifacts][sub-pixel].
-However, the reality of the device landscape is much more varied, and Android phones often have `devicePixelRatio`s of 1.5.
-The Nexus 7 tablet has a `devicePixelRatio` of ~1.33, which was arrived at by a calculation similar to the one above.
-Expect to see more devices with variable `devicePixelRatio`s in the future.
-Because of this, you should never assume that your clients will have integer `devicePixelRatio`s.
+However, the reality of the device landscape is much more varied, and Android phones often have DPRs of 1.5.
+The Nexus 7 tablet has a DPR of ~1.33, which was arrived at by a calculation similar to the one above.
+Expect to see more devices with variable DPRs in the future.
+Because of this, you should never assume that your clients will have integer DPRs.

 [sub-pixel]: http://ejohn.org/blog/sub-pixel-problems-in-css/